basith-ahmed/langchain-cli-v2/README.md

 pip install openwiz
 ```
 ### Configuration and Usage
-Configure the OpenAI API key and utilize the CLI functionalities seamlessly as demonstrated in the previous section.
+Configure the OpenAI API key and utilize the CLI functionalities as demonstrated in the previous section.

 #### 1. Configuration
 ```bash